 - Random computer crashes causing BSOD, General Protection Fault error messages, Illegal Operations, Fatal Exceptions, etc.

-- Computer random reboots.
+- Random computer reboots.

-- Installing Windows or another program fails.
+- Windows or other program installation failure.

 Note: Before testing your memory, if you have recently added any new memory into the computer, we suggest you temporarily remove it to make sure it is not the cause of your issue.
-If the new memory is incompatible or bad, it will be the cause of your issue.

-In addition to the above solutions there are other fantastic 100% commercial products.
+In addition to the above solutions, there are other fantastic 100% commercial products.
 Below is a listing of some of these products.

-- Ultra-X - Another great collection of products that can help test computer hardware including memory.
+- Ultra-X - Another great collection of products that can help test computer hardware, including memory.

 Swap and remove memory

-If you have found the memory to be bad we suggest replacing the memory with new memory.
+If you have found the memory to be bad, we suggest replacing the memory with new memory.
 Additional information and buying tips on computer memory can be found on our memory buying tips page.